Ballet show in three parts

 "Minimalism and anarchy, chaos and classicism."

-Commissioned by the Royal Ballet.
+Commissioned by the the Royal Ballet.
 Chroma was first performed by the RoyalBallet at the Royal Opera House, London on 17 November 2006.

 Sharon Eyal and Gai Behar are among the most exciting, original creative pairs in contemporary dance.
 The Jerusalem-born Eyal was a dancer, and later a choreographer, with Israel’s exceedingly important Batsheva Dance Company before forming her own ensemble, the L-E-V Company, in 2013, with which she appeared in Budapest in April 2017.
 Her creative and romantic partner, Gai Behar, is a DJ and underground creative specialist in Tel Aviv.
 In 2015, they composed Bedroom Folk for the Nederlands Dans Theater (NDT 1), a piece that formed part of the Strong Language dance show.
 Music, dance and light each receive equal emphasis in the choreography, which is little more than half an hour in length.
 The creation, which blends clean, uniquely designed and exotic dance elements and operates with suggestive colours and lighting, has a captivating atmosphere which is both serious and silly at the same time.